 Some NSP components create rules in RHEL sudoers.d directories during installation.
 These rules allow NSP functions to run certain programs required for NSP operations.
 Rule files can be found in the /etc/sudoers.d/ directory and rule entries apply to NSP users.
-See 7.2 "RHEL sudoer configuration" (p.
-58) for more information.
+See 8.2 "What options do I have for RHEL sudoer configuration?" (p.
+55) for more information.